mlengineerels/ml_deployment_production/README.md

 This repository implements a MLOps pipeline with the following components:

-- **Feature Engineering:** Leverages Apache Spark on Databricks to process data and prepare features & label. tables that are stored aa delta tables.
+- **Feature Engineering:** Leverages Apache Spark on Databricks to process data and prepare features & labels. tables that are stored as delta tables.
 - **Model Training & Evaluation:** Uses scikit-learn to build classification models, with experiment tracking and model registration handled by MLflow.
 - **Automated Deployment:** Integrates with GitHub Actions to provide continuous integration and deployment (CI/CD) workflows and Jobs are scheduled for production environments.
 - **Flexible Configuration:** Pipeline configurations are defined via YAML files and can be adjusted for development, staging, and production environments.